anttiviljami/gpl-good-parts-of-wordpress/notes.md

 - The GPL License states that any program that uses parts of another GPL Licensed program, is also licensed under the GPL and must contain the GPL license.
-- That is, if you publish your software for other people to use.
+- That is, if you distribute your code for other people to use.
 - That means all WordPress plugins and themes; doesn't matter if they're paid or free, are Open Source.